How EERE Evaluates Applications

 EERE will perform multiple levels of review of submitted applications.
 These reviews may include obtaining input and expertise from individuals within EERE, or other individuals from industry, academia, and national laboratories.

 For more information, see DOE's Merit Review Guide for Financial Assistance, refer to the Application Review Information section of each EERE FOA, and attend the FOA webinar that is provided for each EERE FOA.

 Negotiating with EERE

-After an application is selected for award negotiations, the selectee receives a selection notification letter, which will describe the negotiation schedule, identify additional forms that the selectee needs to submit, and identify any issues that need to be negotiated between the selectee and EERE.
+After EERE selects an application for award negotiations, the selectee receives a selection notification letter, which will describe the negotiation schedule, identify additional forms that the selectee needs to submit, and identify any issues that need to be negotiated between the selectee and EERE.
 Additional reviews may be required, such as the review required by the National Environmental Policy Act (NEPA), which requires federal agencies to integrate environmental values into their decision making processes by considering the environmental impacts of their proposed actions and reasonable alternatives to those actions.

 EERE strives to negotiate awards within 60 calendar days after the selectee is notified of selection.
-The applicants must designate primary and backup points-of-contact in EERE Exchange with whom EERE will communicate to conduct award negotiations.
+The applicants must designate primary and backup points-of-contact in EERE Exchange with whom EERE will conduct award negotiations.
 If an application is selected for award negotiations, it is not a commitment to issue an award.
 It is imperative that the selectee be responsive during award negotiations and meet negotiation deadlines.
 Not being responsive may result in EERE cancelling further award negotiations and rescinding the selection.